History of Tyre, Lebanon: 2006 Lebanon War

 a buffer zone free of "any armed personnel, assets and weapons other than those of the Government of Lebanon and of UNIFIL" between the United Nations–drawn Blue Line in southern Lebanon and the Litani River.

 Yet, on 13 August, five more civilians were killed in Burj El Shimali, amongst them three children and one Sri Lankan maid.
 More heavy bombing took place on 19 August, just one day before a ceasefire was implemented.

 Post–2006 War

 Still, in August 2006, Italian reinforcements for UNIFIL landed in amphibious craft on the shores of Tyre.
 While UNIFIL had a troops strength of about 2,000 at that point in time, the Security Council soon expanded the mandate of UNIFIL and increased it to a maximum of 15,000 troops.
 At least since then, Tyre city and its Southern surrounding areas have been part of the Italian UNIFIL sector, whereas its Northern surrounding areas have been part of the Korean sector.
-UNIFIL has been assisted by UNTSO.

 As UINIFIL has got a budget for small community projects as well, the Italian contingent in particular has supported a variety of civil society activities with great visibility.
-Amongst them are efforts to preserve the archaeological heritage, to assist Artistic expression and interaction, to conduct medical campaigns, as well as to support the children's right to play by constructing playgrounds and supporting clown therapy for children with special needs.

-On 9 December 2011, UNIFIL reported that one of its vehicles "traveling on a road at the southern outskirts of the city of Tyre was targeted by an explosion."
-Five peacekeepers of unnamed nationalities were injured and evacuated.